Level 3: Advanced Integration

 I’ve heard fellow students talking about a Medical Spanish elective.
 What is this and how can I sign up to take it?

 The approved Medical Spanish course is available from Canopy Innovations.
-The course consists of 3 proficiency levels of 12 lessons each, specifically tailored to medical professionals and supported by the National Institutes of Health.
+The course consists of three proficiency levels of 12 lessons each, specifically tailored to medical professionals and supported by the National Institutes of Health.

 Back to top